 After 2 weeks and barely any warning, Mr. Blume showed up at the house, always in his flap cap, with the staircase on the back of his truck.

 It took 2 days to install.
-H had to cut the ceiling according to the width of the stairs, take a template made of bent metal so that he could make the safety hand rail on the second level, weld the pieces on and the fix it to the floor.
+H had to cut the ceiling according to the width of the stairs, take a template made of bent metal so that he could make the safety handrail on the second level, weld the pieces on, and then fix it to the floor.
 Making sure the metal is the right size and length can be achieved with a side grinder to cut it down or around it.

 Mr. Blume fixed the metal platforms onto what will be the underside of the steps.
 We can then insert wooden platforms on each step (for my toes in winter!).
 We’re going to wait a while to seal the iron with lacquer.
 Hopefully, some lovely natural rust effect takes hold.